OGobidike/Titanic_survival_rate/README.md

    Using Tableau Desktop, multiple charts were created:
    - **Survival by Passenger Class:** A bar chart comparing survival rates across the different classes, highlighting the significantly higher survival rate in first class.
    - **Impact of Siblings/Spouses:** A visualization that plotted the number of siblings/spouses against survival outcomes, revealing that an increased count often led to a decreased survival rate.
-   - **Age Distribution and Survival:** A chart illustrating survival rates across age groups, with a notable peak in survival for passengers aged between 20-30.
+   - **Age Distribution and Survival:** A chart illustrating survival rates across age groups, with a suprising peak in survival for passengers aged between 20-30.

 3. **Scientific Analysis:**
    Each visualization was analyzed to test the initial hypotheses, drawing on patterns observed in the charts to support or refute the expected trends.